 Carrying out an insightful analysis through visualizations such as Highlight Tables can be challenging especially when you need data from multiple data sources that Tableau does not support, and this is where Hevo comes into the picture.
 Hevo is a No-code Data Pipeline and has awesome 100+ pre-built integrations that you can choose from.
 Hevo can help you integrate your data from numerous sources and load them into a destination to analyze real-time data with a BI tool such as Tableau.
 It will make your life easier and data migration hassle-free.
 It is user-friendly, reliable, and secure.
 Check out the pricing details here.
 Try Hevo by signing up for a 14-day free trial and see the difference!

-Former Research Analyst, Hevo Data
+Research Analyst, Hevo Data

-Easha is a programming enthusiast having experience in automated test script creation, regression testing, and integration projects like Thyrocare Integration.
-She is keenly interested in creating technical articles related to data science and integration.
+Easha is a programming enthusiast with 2+ years of experience.
+She has worked in automation test script creation, regression testing, and integration projects like Thyrocare Integration.
+She has a bachelor's degree in Computer Science and loves writing technical articles about data engineering.
+Her goal is to help people solve everyday problems through her work.